 What Is The Difference Between Nylon and Polyester Fabric?

-What are Synthetic Fibers?
+What Are Synthetic Fabrics?

 -